By Leona Heymerdinguer, Senior Client Director, Blackhawk Network Europe

 How often do you connect with your provider on a daily/weekly/monthly basis that’s not linked to a bill payment, complaint or frustration?
 This is where most of the market is missing a trick!

-The key to maximising appeal is to offer the consumer choice.
-Even as a basic concept, that could be a fixed amount of money loaded onto a prepaid card that we can spend at a variety of popular shops and restaurants.
+- A fixed amount of money loaded onto a prepaid card that can be spent at a variety of popular shops and restaurants

 The bottom line